Itay-Saig/Naive-Bayes-Classifier/README.md

 In this Notebook, I will perform:

 1. Testing digits classification on the MNIST dataset, using Bernoulli Naive Bayes (a generative model).
-2. Classifying the "20 newsgroups" data set using my own naive bayes classifier and compare to the scikit learn built in version.
+2. Classifying the "20 newsgroups" data set using self-implementation of Naive Bayes classifier and compare to the scikit learn built in version.

 This notebook based on '20 newsgroups', and 'MNIST' datasets from Kaggle.